 Give People a Compelling Reason to Join

-Fortunately, there are a few ways to create a compelling reason for users to join:
+Wondering how to grow your Facebook Group fast?
+Here are some excellent ways to create a compelling reason for users to join your Group:

-- Use the “About” section – found at the top left of the Group page – to explain exactly what makes your Group so great.
-Detail the Group’s purpose, the sort of Group posts they can expect to see, and the kind of experience that users can expect.
+- Use the “About” Section: This can help explain exactly what makes your Group so great.
+Detail the Group’s purpose, the sort of Group posts they can expect to see and the kind of experience that users can expect.
 You’ve only got 3,000 characters to play with, so use them wisely.

-- Give users an incentive to sign up.
-I’m not saying you have to give away a discount code or free shipping the second they join, but you should outline your value proposition.
-Let them know if you run weekly giveaways, competitions and promotions that are exclusive to Group members, for example, or promise to give them the first look at your upcoming product launches.
-Give them a feel for the variety of content they’ll be able to find in your Group, including resources like lead magnets, scripts and templates.
+- Give Users an Incentive to Sign Up: We’re not saying you have to give away a discount code or free shipping the second they join, but you should outline your value proposition.
+For example, let them know if you run weekly giveaways, competitions and promotions that are exclusive to Group members, or promise to give them the first look at your upcoming product launches.

-- Pick an engaging theme for your Group – something that people will want to talk about with other like-minded people.
-Take a leaf out of social media maven Sunny Lenarduzzi’s book; she has more than a dozen Groups, but significantly, not one of them is about her.
-Instead, they’re based around topics that are relevant and interesting to her audience.
-Unless you already have a huge, engaged social following – think Nike or Tesla – people probably won’t want to join a Group solely to discuss you or your business.
+- Pick an Engaging Theme for Your Group: It should be something that people will want to talk about with other like-minded people.
+Take a leaf out of social media maven Sunny Lenarduzzi’s book; she has several Groups are based on topics that are relevant and interesting to her audience:

 Inform Your Existing Audience